 For first-time home buyers, the Canadian government presents a shared-equity mortgage option that not only reduces monthly mortgage obligations but also sidesteps the necessity of inflating your down payment.
 Aiming to enhance accessibility and affordability, this incentive program was conceived to financially assist Canadians in purchasing homes, with the government contributing to a portion of the home payment.

-This article covers all you need to know about the First Time Home Buyer Incentive, how it works, its benefits and downsides, eligibility criteria, and how to apply for the First Time Home Buyer Incentive.
+This article unravels all the essential information about the First Time Home Buyer Incentive.
+We will discuss the advantages and limitations, the eligibility criteria, and the application process for the First Time Home Buyer Incentive.

 What is First Time Home Buyer Incentive?

 The First Time Home Buyer Incentive (FTHBI) is a program facilitated by the Government of Canada and managed by the Canada Mortgage and Housing Corporation (CMHC).
 This initiative aims to assist eligible home buyers in Canada by offering them an interest-free loan equivalent to 5% or 10% of the purchase price of their home.

 Introduced in 2019, this program provides first-time home buyers with a shared-equity mortgage in collaboration with the Canadian government.
 Through this arrangement, the government extends loans to individuals and, in exchange, becomes a stakeholder in the potential gains or losses in the property’s value.